qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/supported_data.rst

 -----------------

 If you want to save a vector layer to SpatiaLite format, you can do this by right clicking the layer in the legend.
-Then, click on :menuselection:`Save as..`, define the name of the output file, and select 'SpatiaLite' as format and the CRS.
+Then, click on :menuselection:`Save as...`, define the name of the output file, and select 'SpatiaLite' as format and the CRS.
 Also, you can select 'SQLite' as format and then add ``SPATIALITE=YES`` in the OGR data source creation option field.
 This tells OGR to create a SpatiaLite